AppLovin (APP) versus The Competition Head-To-Head Survey

-AppLovin (NYSE: APP – Get Rating) is one of 107 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it weigh in compared to its competitors?
-We will compare AppLovin to similar businesses based on the strength of its profitability, earnings, dividends, risk, institutional ownership, valuation and analyst recommendations.
+AppLovin (NYSE: APP – Get Rating) is one of 108 publicly-traded companies in the “Computer programming, data processing, & other computer related” industry, but how does it contrast to its competitors?
+We will compare AppLovin to related businesses based on the strength of its valuation, dividends, analyst recommendations, institutional ownership, profitability, earnings and risk.

-This is a breakdown of current ratings and recommmendations for AppLovin and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for AppLovin and its competitors, as reported by MarketBeat.

 |Sell Ratings